 Cleavage-based conflicts are present across the region, including in Australia and New Zealand, where democratic structures and vibrant civil societies have traditionally been factors facilitating moderation.
 In countries such as Bangladesh, Pakistan and Thailand, polarization has reached unprecedented levels, resulting in mass mobilization, political violence and a resurgence of the military as a moderating power.
 Currently, the ability to moderate cleavage-based conflict is strong in Bhutan, Indonesia, Japan, South Korea and Taiwan, but also in authoritarian regimes such as Singapore.
 By contrast, governments in countries suffering from decades-long insurgencies (i.e., India, Indonesia, Myanmar and Pakistan) continue to have difficulties in moderating conflict.
-A few authoritarian governments such as Laos and (since 2010) Myanmar have improved their ability to moderate conflicts, whereas in semi-democracies such as Cambodia, Malaysia and Sri Lanka, the situation is deteriorating.
+A few governments such as Laos and (since 2015) Sri Lanka, have improved their ability to moderate conflicts, whereas in countries such as Cambodia, Malaysia and Myanmar (despite the NLD-government's efforts), the situation is deteriorating.